SHAKEQ INITIAL SETUP GUIDE

 1 Connections

-ShakEQ has two analog RCA inputs and two analog RCA outputs.
+It features two analog RCA inputs (A and B) and two analog RCA outputs (1 and 2).

 2 Input gain optimization